Christina (Tina) Warinner

 Warinner specializes in biomolecular archaeology, with an emphasis on reconstructing the prehistory of human foods and the evolution of the microbiome.
 She is known for her pioneering work in ancient DNA and proteins research, which has contributed significant insights into prehistoric human health, the ancestral human microbiome, the origins of dairying, and past human population history.
 In 2014 she published the first detailed metagenomic and metaproteomic characterization of the ancient human oral microbiome, and in 2015, she published a seminal study on the identification of milk proteins in ancient dental calculus and the reconstruction of prehistoric European dairying practices.
 In the same year, she was also part of a research team that published the first South American hunter-gatherer gut microbiome and identified Treponema as a key missing ancestral microbe in the gut microbiome of industrialized societies.
-Later, she demonstrated that full mitochondrial genomes could be recovered from dental calculus, opening new opportunities for less destructive methods of collaborative paloeogenomics research with Native American tribes and communities.
+Later, she demonstrated that full mitochondrial genomes could be recovered from dental calculus, opening new opportunities for less destructive methods of collaborative paleogenomics research with Native American tribes and communities.
 In 2016 she and her colleagues reconstructed the early population history of the Himalayas and published the first complete genomes of ancient East Asians, and in 2018 her team identified the earliest direct evidence of dairying on the East Asian steppe.
 Her work has additionally contributed to identifying the cause of the 1545 Mexican cocoliztli epidemic and to revealing the roles of women in medieval book production.
 She is currently leading a large multidisciplinary project in Mongolia combining archaeology, ethnography, microbiology, and microbiome sciences to understand the origins of dairying and the rich and complex history of human cultural and biological adaptations to novel foods.

 Warinner is a 2014 US National Academy of Sciences Kavli Fellow and a 2012 TED Fellow, and her TED Talks have been viewed more than 2 million times.
 In addition to her research, she is actively engaged in scientific and public outreach and has spoken around the world, ranging from classroom visits to public lectures in partnership with the Leakey Foundation, the Royal Society of London, the Wellcome Trust, EMBL, the American Museum of Natural History, the California Academy of Sciences, the Sino-Danish Center, and the National Autonomous University of Mexico.
-Currently, she is co-organizing the 2019 Wenner Gren Symposium on “Cultures of Fermentation” in Cascais, Portugal and the 2019 German Bundesministerium für Bildung und Forschung “Microbes on the Move” conference in Bishkek, Kyrgyzstan and Ulaanbaatar, Mongolia.
+In 2019, she co-organized the Wenner Gren Symposium on “Cultures of Fermentation” in Cascais, Portugal and the 2019 German Bundesministerium für Bildung und Forschung “Microbes on the Move” conference in Bishkek, Kyrgyzstan and Ulaanbaatar, Mongolia.
 Warinner was named one of the Top 10 Scientists to Watch in 2017 by Science News, and her work was featured in the PBS NOVA documentary “Secrets of the Sky Tombs”.
 In 2017, she created the Adventures in Archaeological Science coloring book, now available in more than 20 languages, including many indigenous and underrepresented languages.

 11 Divinity Avenue